-BirdLife Cyprus undertook a 'spot check' survey in April 2023 for a period of seven days in total, checking 74 locations.
+BirdLife Cyprus undertook a 'spot check' survey in April 2025 for a period of nine days in total, checking 95 locations.
 These locations were selected from a dataset of trapping sites, a majority of which were limestick trapping sites, where spring trapping activity was recorded in the last three years.
-Out of these 74 locations, two active limestick trapping sites were recorded where eleven limesticks were found set.
+Out of these 95 locations, two active limestick trapping sites were recorded.

-This is the fourth season that this survey method is applied by BirdLife Cyprus for the field monitoring of spring trapping.
-No mist net trapping activity was recorded, for the fifth season in a row, which is a very positive development.
-While the results from different years are not comparable statistically, data collected this season showed that trapping with limesticks has reached very low levels.
-This reduction in spring trapping is welcomed, and is likely due to the deterrent fines for spring trapping, which start at 8,000 Euros for the illegal killing of birds during a closed hunting season.
-However, while spring trapping with limesticks has been reducing over the years, our monitoring data shows this is not the case when it comes to trapping with limesticks in autumn.
-Limestick trapping levels in autumn 2022 remained at similarly high levels to autumn 2021.
-We attribute this to the very low fines for limestick trapping offences -only 200 Euros for up to 72 limesticks, as well as to a change to the law in December 2020.
-This change to the "Protection and Management of Wild Birds and Game Species" law introduced a list of 14 species of birds for which the illegal killing, with limesticks or shooting, carries a very nonpunitive, and non-deterrent fine of 200 Euros for up to 50 birds.
+This is the sixth season that the 'spot check' survey method is adopted by BirdLife Cyprus for the field monitoring of spring trapping.
+No mist net trapping activity was recorded, for the seventh season in a row, which is very positive.
+While the results from different years are not comparable statistically, data collected this season showed that trapping with limesticks has decreased compared to spring 2024, and is at very low levels overall.
+Spring trapping levels have remained low overall due to the deterrent fines associated with spring trapping.
+These fines start at 8,000 Euros for the illegal killing of birds due to the fact that spring is the breeding period for birds and no disturbance or killing is permitted under EU and national legislation.
+While the fines for limestick trapping in spring are clearly deterrent, the opposite is true of fines for limestick trapping in autumn.
+Limestick trapping offences in autumn are only 200 euros for up to 72 limesticks, due to a change in the law, which was voted in December 2020.
+This change to the "Protection and Management of Wild Birds and Game Species" law introduced a list of 14 species of birds for which the illegal killing, with limesticks or shooting, carries a non-punitive and non-deterrent fine of 200 euros for up to 50 birds.
 This has sent a message of decriminalisation to trappers and poachers, with regards to the trapping and killing of migratory songbirds in autumn.
-Spring is considered a closed hunting season, for the reason that it is the breeding period for almost all birds.
-Killing birds in spring causes more damage to a species than if they were to die in Autumn, due to the fact that adult birds dying will mean that chicks will be left without food and will also die.
-This is the reason why fines for illegal killing of birds in Spring are so much higher, and much more deterrent.
+It is probably due to this that we noted continuing high levels of limestick trapping in the last few autumn trapping seasons.

-BirdLife Cyprus hopes to see a further reduction in limestick use in Spring 2024.
-Moreover, we call upon the Cyprus authorities to increase the fines for limestick trapping in Autumn, to abolish the list of 14 'less protected' species and to increase fines for the killing of all birds to 2,000 Euros per bird, as it was previously.
+We call upon the Cyprus authorities to increase the fines for limestick trapping in Autumn, to abolish the list of 14 'less protected' species and to increase fines for the killing of all birds to 2,000 Euros per bird, as it was previously.